digitalgardening/mindgarden/README.md

 When you run `mindgarden` and navigate to `localhost:3000` in a [WebAssembly](https://webassembly.org/) enabled browser, you can start writing notes.

+To export your notes, type `localhost:3000/export` in your browser.
+Your notes will be saved in your home folder within a folder named `garden`.

 ## ⛏️ Built Using <a name = "built_using"></a>

 - [express](https://expressjs.com/) - server framework